 The same report on the scope of the game also indicated that a co-op mode was planned, but it remains unclear if this is part of the main game or a standalone experience, as this does not appear to fit with anything we've seen so far.

 For the story, we know that it picks up sometime shortly after the events of Horizon Zero Dawn and The Frozen Wilds expansion.

 Aloy is continuing on her journey to stop the HADES system and whatever triggered it from destroying life on earth.
 We get glimpses of a number of new characters from presumably new tribes and some new robotic creatures, like the frighteningly large mammoths that Aloy confidently draws her bow on as the trailer comes to a close.

 According to the aforementioned VGC report, the plan is for the Horizon series to be a trilogy, which presumably means we’ll get one more game to reach the end of Aloy’s story.

-If you are looking to delve further into the world of Horizon ahead of Horizon: Forbidden West, a Horizon Zero Dawn comic book series released last summer offers a new story following the events of Horizon: Zero Dawn.
+If you are looking to delve further into the world of Horizon ahead of Horizon Forbidden West, a Horizon Zero Dawn comic book series offers a new story following the events of Horizon Zero Dawn.